jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * TWI-WAT changing to Northern (West End) at WAT in 32-35m at 4tph (+1m)
 * CR2 changing to Northern (West End) Southbound at TCR in 35-37m at 10tph (+4m)
 * CR2 changing to District at VIC in 36-38m at 10tph (+5m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 36-41m at 4tph (+6m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 4tph (+9m)

 From New Malden to Leicester Square (2m better)